RussTedrake/htmlbook/Developers.md

 ```
 rm -rf dist/*
 poetry publish --build
-./book/Deepnote_docker.sh
-cd book && ./Deepnote.sh
+./book/Deepnote_docker.sh && cd book && ./Deepnote.sh
 ```
 And make sure to follow the printed instructions to build the image once on deepnote.
-The run a few notebooks on deepnote to convince yourself you haven't broken anything.
+Then run a few notebooks on deepnote to convince yourself you haven't broken anything.

 ## Building the documentation